Céline Guivarch

-Céline Guivarc'h is a French climate scientist modelling the impact of climate change from a multidisciplinary perspective and how to limit it.
+Céline Guivarch is a French climate scientist modelling the impact of climate change from a multidisciplinary perspective and how to limit it.
 She is a research director at École des Ponts ParisTech.
 She is a member of the French High Council on Climate and a lead author on the IPCC Sixth Assessment Report (Working Group 3).

 She was the recipient of the French Minister of Higher Education, Research and Innovation Irène Joliot-Curie Prize in 2020.